kaicode/SnoScribe/README.md

 # SnoScribe

-A demonstration tool that reads free-text clinical notes and automatically identifies clinical conditions and medications, linking each finding to a standard SNOMED CT concept code and including context.
+A demonstration tool that reads free-text clinical notes and automatically identifies clinical conditions, procedures, and medications, linking each finding to a standard SNOMED CT concept code with context.

-Everything runs locally - no patient data leaves the machine.
+## Strengths

+- **Clinical meaning, not just codes** — The model extracts structured findings with negation, subject (patient vs. family), laterality, timing (current / historical / suspected / planned), and medication details where stated, then maps them to SNOMED CT.
+The output is meant to reflect what the note actually asserts, not a flat list of codes.
+- **No training step** — You deploy and run it: configure a general-purpose chat model and a FHIR terminology endpoint.
+There is no dataset labelling, fine-tuning, or retraining cycle to operate the pipeline.
+- **SNOMED CT updates without changing the app** — The application does not bundle terminology.
+Point `fhir.tx.url` at a server that serves your edition; upgrading SNOMED is a matter of loading a new release (or repointing to an updated endpoint) on that infrastructure.
+- **Offline-capable deployment** — With a local LLM (e.g. Ollama) and a local FHIR terminology server on your network, processing can stay disconnected from public APIs.
+Cloud LLMs or a remote demo terminology server require connectivity.

+Privacy depends on how you configure the LLM and terminology server: **Ollama** keeps extraction on your machine; **OpenAI**, **Anthropic**, or **Google** send note text to that provider’s API.
+The default FHIR terminology endpoint below is a public demo server, so queries leave your machine unless you point `fhir.tx.url` at a local server.

 ---